ByPikod/laravel-localization/README.md

 * More tests are always welcome.
 More tests means more stability.
 * This package needs SQL queries to be efficient as much as possible.
 Optimizing the SQL queries would be a great contribution.
+* Code optimization is also welcome.
+If you have any idea to make the code more efficient, you can create a pull request or an issue.
+* This package is still new and it needs more features.
+If you have any idea for a new feature, you can create a pull request or an issue.

 ## License